 Hi!
-I’m H. Anthe Davis, dark-epic fantasy author with a Day Job.
+I’m H. Anthe Davis, (currently) self-publishing fantasy author.
 I live among cacti, under the devastating glare of the sun — which is why I’m rarely encountered outside.
-I don’t have any pets, alas, but I do have a bunch of geckos that cling to my window at night, waiting for moths to come into eating range.
+I don’t have any pets, but I do have a bunch of geckos that cling to my window at night, waiting for moths to come into eating range.
 I like to think of them as pets I don’t have to walk.

 Looking for just the most important updates?
 Join the mailing list!